elakito/testzone/README.md

 * samples/osgi_cxf_jaxws_greeter[_bp]

-a scenario bundle using Apache CXF's jaxws with Apache Camel to trigger each call.
+a scenario bundle using Apache CXF's jaxws with Apache Camel to trigger each call. see samples/instruction_osgi_cxf_jaxws_greeter.txt for the instruction.

 * samples/osgi_cxf_jaxrs_greeter[_bp]

-a scenario bundle using Apache CXF's jaxrs with Apache Camel to trigger each call.
+a scenario bundle using Apache CXF's jaxrs with Apache Camel to trigger each call. see samples/instruction_osgi_cxf_jaxrs_greeter.txt for the instruction.

 * samples/osgi_camel_websocket_sample_route[_bp]

-a scenario bundle using Apache Camel's server-side websocket scenario
+a scenario bundle using Apache Camel's server-side websocket scenario see samples/instruction_osgi_camel_websocket_sample_route.txt for the instruction.

 * samples/osgi_camel_websocket_service[_bp]